Admissions at the point of Primary/Secondary transfer (transition year).

 - Pupils of All Saints Primary, Bowling Green Primary, Cross Lane Primary, Elland CE (VA) J&I, Holywell Green Primary, Old Earth Primary, St Patrick’s Catholic Primary, The Greetland Academy and West Vale Primary schools

-- Those pupils who have a brother or sister (or step/half-brothers or sisters) permanently resident in the same household and currently attending the school (this excludes those pupils in their final year).
+- Those pupils who have a brother or sister (or step/half-brothers or sisters) permanently resident in the same household and currently attending the school (this excludes those pupils in their final year (Year 11) and those in the Sixth Form).

 - Children who have a particular aptitude for sport.
 Allocations under this criterion will be limited to up to 10% of the planned admission limit and applications must be supported by evidence.
 Parents must complete a separate application form for consideration under this category.
 This must be returned to the school by the date shown below.
-Parents must also have expressed a preference for The Brooksbank School on the Local Authority’s online application form..
+Parents must also have expressed a preference for The Brooksbank School on the online application form..
 Applicants under this criterion will be invited to attend a session where their sporting aptitude will be assessed.
+All those who are above the minimum standard in the test will be submitted (in ranked order) for consideration under this criterion in the allocation process.

 - Direct distance between the child’s home to school, with those living nearer being accorded the highest priority.
 Distance will be calculated using a straight line measurement from the pupil’s home to the closest designated school gate.